agb32/cosmadoc/docs/source/faq.md

 ## Why is there a cosma5, 7 and 8, but no cosma6?

 COSMA6 was retired in April 2023, having reached a veritable age of 11 years, and to make space for the COSMA8 phase-2 expansion.
-COSMA5 is still in operation because it is in a different data centre, and no longer a DiRAC system.
+COSMA5 is still in operation because it is in a different data centre (using a different power input), and no longer a DiRAC system.

 ## How do I decide which COSMA to use?